jurgob/jurgo-boemo-blog/content/blog/thinking_in_react_in_few_words/index.md

 The answer: **Only one — and not the one you're probably thinking.**

-> 🧠 Want to try it yourself?
-Or check out the full [Tic Tac Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe) for a more patient explanation.
+> 🧠 For a more patient explanation, check out the full [Tic Tac Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe) from the React documentation.

-But if you're like me and want the fast version:
+Here it is:

 ```ts
   const initialMovesHistory: Move[] = [];